 From its central office in San Francisco, the organization supports more than 200 autonomous volunteer-run chapters and a membership base of more than 10,000, with programs and networking events centered on topics such as corporate social responsibility, social entrepreneurship, nonprofit management, international development and environmental sustainability.
 Net Impact’s membership makes up one of the most influential networks of MBAs, graduate students and professionals in the world.
 Members are current and emerging leaders in CSR, social entrepreneurship, nonprofit management, international development and environmental sustainability.

 Broad Net Impact does a multitude of different activities throughout the year to promote sustainability, such as:

-Spartan Spouses and Significant Others (S3) provides social activities, support and peer networking opportunities for MSU Broad MBA students and their families.
-Aiming to make the transition smoother and more enjoyable for couples and student families starting/going through an MBA program, S3 is a great way to meet new friends and form a support network.
+Spartners provides social activities, support and peer networking opportunities for MSU Broad MBA students and their families.
+Aiming to make the transition smoother and more enjoyable for couples and student families starting/going through an MBA program, Spartners is a great way to meet new friends and form a support network.
 Spartners membership includes MBA candidates and their husbands, wives, boyfriends, girlfriends, partners, domestic partners, and their families!

 Some Events Include:

 Spartners is a proud co-sponsor of many MBA Student Organization events to help strengthen the MBA family!

 Director: Trevor Leveille